trussworks/Engineering-Playbook/infra/teardown.md

   from the console or using the CLI) and then close it from the My Account panel.

+## SSL Certificates

+For most projects, we'll hopefully be able to use AWS ACM certificates, and those will get torn down with our Terraform teardown above.
+However, if we've bought additional SSL certificates through another vendor, such as SSLMate, we should revoke those certificates and close that account as well.

 ## CircleCI

 Assuming you've used CircleCI for your CI/CD pipeline on the project,